ghb24/NECI_STABLE/docs/neci/input/calc.rst

       For **PARTICLE** this is for each excitor.
    Default 1

+**CCMCEXACTENERGY**

+      For CCMC, if this is set, we calculate the projected energy exactly by considering all possible combinations of singles amplitudes to form doubles.
+This is an O((# singles)^2) per cycle and can become very slow for large systems.
+      If this is not set, then we sample the projected energy from every cluster we generate.

 **SPAWNPROP**
    For Amplitude CCMC use NSPAWNINGS as a total number of spawnings, and distribute them according to the Amplitudes of clusters.